Drop-in to discuss any Canvas questions.

 The Writing Center

 Free online writing tutoring is available to all currently enrolled COM students.
-The Online Writing Center (OWC) is open from Monday through Thursday and is staffed with experienced COM tutors—instructional specialists and English instructors—who help students with their questions.
+The Online Writing Center (OWC) is open 24/7 and is staffed with experienced COM tutors—instructional specialists and English instructors—who help students with their questions.
 The site includes helpful grammar and composition links, as well as instructional materials about all aspects of the writing process.
 The COM writing tutors can help you with:

 - Writing assignments for all college subjects